fuchstraumer/fuchstraumer.github.io/_posts/2018-10-8-Better-Descriptor-Abstraction.md

 void BindResourceToIdx(const size_t idx, const VulkanResource* rsrc);
 {% endhighlight %}

 Unlike previous APIs, though, much of our data is still going to be baked into the pipeline - so this won't really be the same as a conventional binding operation.
 We will, however, need to occasionally change the contents of a descriptor set.
 This means that we might be calling this after already constructing the descriptor set once, or at some point during the rendering process.
-Consider the case of something like a descriptor set used for material data, if we're doing something like the ping-pong sorting setup mentioned previously, or we've had to destroy and reallocate our buffers (e.g, if we're defragging the GPU memory and things got moved a bit).
+Consider the case of a descriptor set used for material data, or if we're doing something like the ping-pong sorting mentioned in the opening paragraph, or if we've had to destroy and reallocate our buffers (e.g, if we're defragging the GPU memory and things got moved a bit).

 This involves building an array of those write descriptors mentioned earlier, which can become relatively expensive since we *have* to (by decree of the specification) create one `VkWriteDescriptorSet` for each resource.
 This can ultimately become a bit wasteful due to things that aren't being updated, redundant state information being included (e.g what descriptor type is bound at location X), and so on.
 We can reduce the performance cost of updating these resources though - by using a `VkDescriptorUpdateTemplate`.